Wassef-Chebbi/BetGameTkinter/README.md

 ## Description

-This is a project by wassef
+This is a project , a betting game built with Tkinter Python ...